drowsyivy/pently/README.md

-# Pently
+# drowsypently

-A music engine for NES that supports both NES playback (with sound effects) and NSF.
+A fork of PinoBatch's music engine for NES that supports both NES playback (with sound effects) and NSF.
+Purely for personal use.

+Please use PinoBatch's original engine unless you have a good reason to use this fork.

 Documentation can be found in `docs/` and example tracks can be found in `musicseq.pently`.